 What about you.
 Do you have spiritual weaknesses?
 Let us know in the combox.

 About the Author (Author Profile)TJ Burdick is the lead author of One Body, Many Blogs, Advice for Christian Bloggers.
-He is also a school teacher by trade, a lay Catholic by grace and a husband and father of two by vocation.
+He is also a school teacher by trade, a lay Catholic by grace and a husband and father of three by vocation.
 He writes to help support Catholic charities and to put food on the table for his family as his teaching wages are very humble.
 When he is not enjoying time with his family, you can find him planning his next big lesson or locked inside an adoration chapel.
 You can find more of his work at @ tjburdick.com.

 - Link: 7 Weaknesses for Today’s Catholics - CATHOLIC FEAST - Every day is a Celebration